rahulj51/miles2code.github.io/_posts/2020-12-05-manager-feedback.markdown

 ### Sense of Purpose

 ```
-☀️ Do you see the big picture.
-Do you feel valued.
+☀️ Do I see the big picture.
+Do I feel valued.
 ```

 *(multiple choice starting from "Strongly Disagree" to "Strongly Agree")*